stacks-network/docs/src/pages/smart-contracts/clarity-values-guide.md

 ---

 ## Introduction
 The Clarity language makes use of a strong static [type system](https://docs.blockstack.org/references/language-clarity#clarity-type-system).
-This simply means that every function defined in Clarity expects arguments of specific types, and that a failure to provide arguments of the specified types will result in your code failing to compile, or your `contract-call` transaction failing prior to execution.
+This simply means that every function defined in Clarity expects arguments of specific types, and that a failure to provide properly typed arguments will result in your code failing to compile, or your `contract-call` transaction failing prior to execution.

 In order to build web applications that interact with Clarity contracts, we must include type information as a part of our function calls.
 The [@stacks/transactions](https://github.com/blockstack/stacks.js/tree/master/packages/transactions) library makes this easy, as we will demonstrate below.

 ## Clarity Types
-The Clarity type system includes the following types:
+Values in Clarity can have the following types:

 - `(tuple (key-name-0 key-type-0) (key-name-1 key-type-1) ...)` - a typed tuple with named fields.
 - `(list max-len entry-type)` - a list of maximum length max-len, with entries of type entry-type